 This Baby Sweater Is Great For Beginners

-This easy knit baby sweater is a great pattern for any beginner, as it is knit in one piece and uses basic garter stitch throughout.
+This easy knit baby sweater is a great pattern for any beginner, as it uses basic garter stitch throughout.

 Resources and tutorials you may find helpful in following this pattern:

 This pattern is great for any beginner knitters.

 - You should be comfortable casting on and casting off, as well as knitting in garter stitch.

 - You should also be comfortable reading knitting patterns.

 How to knit a baby sweater with straight needles

 The PDF pattern includes the pattern with the photographs and without.